ramenaru/blog-comments/README.md

-# blog-comments
+# Blog Comments

-repo for storing comments from my hugo's blog
+This repository stores comments from my personal Hugo blog.

+## License

+This project is licensed under the MIT License.